Dining Down Under: Silky Chinese Chicken

 4. Simmer chicken gently for 40 minutes until cooked through.
 Lift chicken out of pot (I find inserting a wooden spoon into the cavity the easiest but watch out for hot dripping soup) and place on chopping board to cool.
 Strain stock, removing onion, carrots, ginger and garlic and then set aside – you’ll need three quarters of a cup of stock for the sauce and you can use the rest as a basis for a soup.

 5. Meanwhile, get on with frying the onions.
-Heat up a tablespoon of oil in a large fry pan and then add three sliced onions and three minced garlic cloves.
+Heat up a tbsp of oil in a large fry pan and then add three sliced onions and three minced garlic cloves.
 Cook over a low-medium heat, stirring occasionally until soft and caramelising – around 15 minutes.
 Tip out onto a plate lined with kitchen paper to absorb excess grease and set aside.

 7. While the sauce is cooking you can start cutting up the chicken with a cleaver or heavy knife.
 Separate the wings and drumsticks from the body along the joints, then cut along the backbone and remove each breast.
 Remove skin if you wish and then cut into small pieces and arrange on serving plate.
 Make sure you choose a plate that is deep enough to accommodate the sauce as well.